realXtend/doc/arch_article/simple2.rst

 approach, we are using Tundra to develop a growing collection of example scenes in a directory available on GitHub [tundra-scenes]_.
-Below, we present two of them to illustrate how the ECA model works in practice In the first example, we implement a SL-like avatar using a set of pre-existing generic ECAs and specific JavaScript code that run both on the server and the clients.
+Below, we present two of them to illustrate how the ECA model works in practice.
+In the first example, we implement a SL-like avatar using a set of pre-existing generic ECAs and specific JavaScript code that run both on the server and the clients.
 The second example is a presentation application that lets a presenter